tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

   of TLS.
 - Omitting the fields and handshake messages required for preserving backwards-compatibility with earlier TLS versions.
-- More compact encodings, omitting unnecessary values.
+- More compact encodings.
-- A template-based specialization mechanism that allows for the creation of application specific versions of TLS that omit unnecessary values.
+- A template-based specialization mechanism that allows pre-populating information at both endpoints without the need for negotiation.

 For the common (EC)DHE handshake with pre-established certificates, cTLS achieves an overhead of 45 bytes over the minimum required by the